-The Quayside Group manages a diversified investment portfolio with a market value of \$246.5 million at 30 June 2021.
+The Quayside Group manages a diversified investment portfolio with a market value of \$189.8 million at 30 June 2022.
 These investments include domestic and foreign equities, and cash.
 Quayside holds equity investments as part of a portfolio of non-port assets, to diversify our investments in a targeted manner, reducing our reliance on one investment stream and thereby supporting sustainable, intergenerational shareholder returns over time.

-The 7.5% p.a. five year rolling gross return target is based on current industry and analyst expectation of long-term performance of equity markets.
+The 7% p.a. five year rolling gross return target is based on current industry and analyst expectation of long-term performance of equity markets.
 This target is reviewed annually.
-During the year the Quayside Group exceeded its rolling five year gross return objective with a return of 14.49%.
+The Quayside Group exceeded its rolling five year gross return objective with a return of 10.78%.

-Quayside's Statement of Investment Policy and Objectives (SIPO), sets out the investment governance and management framework that ensures Quayside invests in a manner that is complementary to the policies and objectives of the Bay of Plenty Regional Council and is a responsible and commercially focused investor.
-The primary objectives underlying the strategic investment policies for the portfolio, are to ensure that the value of the assets are protected long term, managed and grown appropriately, while generating income opportunities that could be distributed to the shareholder as required.
+Quayside's Statement of Investment Policy and Objectives (SIPO), sets out the investment governance and management framework.
+Quayside's Responsible Investment Policy ensures Quayside invests in a manner that is complementary to the policies and objectives of the Bay of Plenty Regional Council and is a responsible, commercially focused investor.
+The primary objectives of the strategic investment policies for the portfolio, are to ensure that the value of the assets is protected long term, managed and grown while generating income that can be distributed to the shareholder as required.